mrapp-ke/RuleGeneration/README.md

 - `MainCoveringFMeasure`: Uses different configurations of the F-Measure for selecting the rules that are part of the final theory
 - `MainStoppingCriterionMEstimate`: Uses different thresholds to filter the rules that have been selected by an experiment using the main class `MainCoveringMEstimate`.
 - `MainStoppingCriterionFMeasure`: Uses different thresholds to filter the rules that have been selected by an experiment using the main class `MainCoveringFMeasure`.
-- `MainFMeasure`: Creates a single theory by selecting rules according to a the F-Measure (as `MainCoveringFMeasure` does) and filtering them according to a threshold (as `MainStoppingCriterionFMeasure` does).
-Depending on the data set, the F-Measure's beta parameter and the threshold are automatically set to values that worked best on other data sets.
 - `MainMEstimate`: Creates a single theory by selecting rules according to a the m-Estimate (as `MainCoveringMEstimate` does) and filtering them according to a threshold (as `MainStoppingCriterionMEstimate` does).
-Depending on the data set, the m-Estimate's beta parameter and the threshold are automatically set to values that worked best on other data sets.
+Depending on the data set, the m-Estimate's beta parameter and the threshold are automatically set to values that have been identified to work best.
+- `MainMEstimateParameterTuning`: Tests different predefined parameter settings.
+- `MainCVDatasetGenerator`: Converts a given data set into training-test-splits for performing a n-fold cross validation

 Various command line parameters must be passed to these main classes in order to run the program: